X4BNet/x4b-status/content/issues/2025-07-27-cloud-service-outage.md

   - WEB
 severity: disrupted
 ---
+*Update* We currently await Akamai to fix their internal networking.
+4/12 of our cluster nodes are currently online.
+The panel is up but slow.
+Some non essential services that rely on inter-node communication are degraded.

 *Update* Panel is currently very slow due to 70% of cloud nodes being offline currently.
 We await Akamai's resolution to their datacenter outage.

 We apologise for the inconvenience and are doing everything we can to return to 100%.
 Even including moving our services to another vendor.